 Ecommerce companies who use QuickBooks Online may find it helpful.
 It assists in managing sales and income, tracking bills and expenses, gaining access to valuable reporting insights, and running payroll.
 These are just a few of the ways QuickBooks Online makes life easier for small businesses.

-Many ecommerce companies also use Shopify as their website platform for sales as well as an inventory management system for tracking the quantity of inventory available for sale.
+Many ecommerce companies also use Shopify as their website platform for sales, as well as an inventory management system for tracking the quantity of inventory available for sale (though we don’t actually recommend using QBO for inventory, but that’s topic for another day).
 It allows for website sales, sales through specific channels such as Facebook or Pinterest and point of sales options.

 Love at First Sync; Not so Fast!

-Although we have many opinions on when software should or should not be synced (click here for more information).
-We will focus solely on syncing Shopify and QuickBooks Online for now.
+Although we have many opinions on when software should or should not be synced, we will focus solely on syncing Shopify and QuickBooks Online for now.